I’d buy a replica of this penny for sure. (via British Museum - Penny defaced by suffragettes

 That was a good move!
 Should start writing on bills, now: permanent markers are so cheep nowadays… ;-)

-Anonymous asked: which medium was used in the Royal Paintings of Jodphur?
+Anonymous said: which medium was used in the Royal Paintings of Jodphur?

 More than one.
 The paintings shown at the British Museum (2009) were as varying as miniatures and large artworks.